AzureAD/microsoft-identity-web/src/Microsoft.Identity.Web.GraphServiceClient/Readme.md

 int NumberOfUsers = messages.Count;
 ```

-With Microsoft.Identity.Web.GraphServiceClient, you need to call WithAppOnly() on the options of the builder.
+With Microsoft.Identity.Web.GraphServiceClient, you need to call `.WithAppOnly()` on the options of the builder.

 ```csharp
 var messages = await _graphServiceClient.Users